 1. Can I send in more than one entry to help my chances of being drawn in the computer lottery as a rider?

 No. Duplicate week-long rider entries will automatically disqualify you and your group from the drawing.

 2. Can I ride for just a couple of days instead of the full week?

 Yes.
 To do this, you would enter for a one-day wristband for the day or days you would like to ride.
-Day wristbands may be purchased for $25 per day.
+Day wristbands may be purchased for $30 (plus tax) per day.
 You can register online until June 1st.
 Day wristbands are not subject to the lottery.
 After June 1st, non-rider and day wristbands can be purchased on the ride, based on availability.

 3. How do I know if I have been drawn in the computer lottery?

 4. If my entry is drawn, what kind of services can I expect for my fee?

-The fee provides daily baggage transportation, SAG wagon service, emergency medical service, camping areas, route markings, daily maps, wristband discounts, camping facilities, a free edition of The Des Moines Register in each of the host communities, ten bicycle shops on the route and in the campgrounds to service your bike, access to long-term parking, bicycle shipping stations, free lost and found mailing service and great Iowa hospitality.
+The fee provides daily baggage transportation, SAG wagon service, emergency medical service, camping areas, route markings, daily maps, wristband discounts, camping facilities, ten bicycle shops on the route and in the campgrounds to service your bike, access to long-term parking, bicycle shipping stations, free lost and found mailing service and great Iowa hospitality.

 5. Are wristbands refundable?

 Yes.
-Wristbands will become nonrefundable as of a request date of May 15th.
+You can requeest a refund up until June 1st.
 A $25 processing fee per person is deducted for refunds.
-Email email@example.com to request a refund or to contact us regarding questions about this procedure.
-Refunds will be sent to you in form of a check.
+Email firstname.lastname@example.org to request a refund or to contact us regarding questions about this procedure.
+Registration is non-refundable after that date.

 6. Can I resell my wristband if I find out after June 1st that I cannot go on RAGBRAI?